-Shenandoah University values the unique and diverse persepctives of individuals and communities locally and globally and seeks to foster mutual understanding in an inviting community where individuals are welcome and respected.
+Shenandoah University values the unique and diverse perspectives of individuals and communities locally and globally and seeks to foster mutual understanding in an inviting community where individuals are welcome and respected.
 The university does not discriminate on the basis of sex, race, color, religion, national or ethnic origin, age, physical or mental disability, veteran status or sexual orientation.

-As a recipient of federal funds, the university complies with Title IX of the Education Amendments of 1972 (Title IX).
-Title IX provides that "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."
+As a recipient of federal funds, the University complies with Title IX of the Education Amendments of 1972 (Title IX).
+Title IX provides that: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."

-The university is committed to educating, preventing and responding to behavior that violates its non-discrimination policy.
-Any individual whose conduct violates this policy will be subject to disciplinary action in accordance with Student Code of Conduct and other university regulations and policies.
+The University is committed to educating, preventing and responding to behavior that violates its non-discrimination policy.
+Any individual whose conduct violates this policy will be subject to disciplinary action in accordance with the student code of conduct and other university regulations and policies.